mike-b-roberts/morePVs/morePVs_setup_instructions.md

 Load files contain:
     `timestamp` (first column) in format `d/mm/yyyy h:mm` 30 minute timestamps assumed.
-Up to 1 year (17520) but can be less. customer load columns (in kW)
+Up to 1 year (17520) but can be less. customer load columns (in kWh)
-    `'cp'` (optional) common property load (kW)
+    `'cp'` (optional) common property load (kWh)
+    __NB: timestamp refers to *start* of time period__

+i.e `1/01/2013 00:00`  timestamp is attached to the period 00:00 - 00:30.

+this is to align with the PV output files produced by NREL SAM.
+It is likkely that interval data will need adjusting to align with this.

-If multiple loads for each scenario, they must all have the same list of customers within the folder, BUT each scenario can have different number of residents, etc.
+If there are multiple loads for each scenario, they must all have the same list of customers within the folder, BUT each scenario *can* have different number of residents, etc.

 -----
 CAPEX